cloud-barista/cb-coffeehouse/README.en.md

   2. Create a link on Wiki Home.
 We will organize/relocate the content according to the shared content.

-Remark: The materials in this Repository can be used in the future Cloud-Barista Contributor�s Guide.
+Remark: The materials in this Repository can be used in the future Cloud-Barista Contributor’s Guide.

 ## Collaborators and contributors